 If a Food Product Served at the School is the Source, Can the Food Company Also Be Sued?

 Yes, if traceback investigations find the specific food product that caused the illnesses, the company that processed that product can be sued.
 In some cases, several corporations are legally responsible.
 Because these are big cases, it is important to bring as many companies as possible into the suit to ensure that your child is fully compensated.

-Fred Pritzker recounts his experiences handling school food poisoning cases, stating:
+Eric Hageman recounts his teams’ experiences handling school food poisoning cases, stating:

 School District Sued for Student Illnesses

-Attorney Fred Pritzker represented several children who were sickened while attending the same elementary school.
-His investigation found that the illnesses were caused by processed meat, and that processor was added to the lawsuit.
-His efforts resulted in money settlements for sickened children and their parents.
+Attorneys at Pritzker Hageman represented several children who were sickened while attending the same elementary school.
+Our investigation found that the illnesses were caused by processed meat, and that processor was added to the lawsuit.
+Our efforts resulted in money settlements for the sickened children and their parents.

 “When there are several cases linked to the same school, the outbreak was most likely caused by food served at the facility, or in connection with a field trip, for example, a visit to a petting zoo.”Attorney Eric Hageman